How to write a contract in 12 easy steps

 Working closely with a business can often mean becoming privy to important and/or sensitive information.
 This works both ways, as you may have certain processes, workflows, or techniques that you’ve developed over the years as a freelancer and that you wish to protect.

-So, when writing a freelance business contract, you should include a section which ensures that both parties agree to maintain strict confidentiality regarding any business information learned while delivering the project.
+So, when writing a freelance business contract, you should include a confidentiality clause or non disclosure agreement which ensures that both parties agree to maintain strict confidentiality regarding any business information learned while delivering the project.

 11. Determine the contract expiration date